paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 **Not at the moment.**

-We are considering extra 'score reset' purchases from the osu!store for the truly hardcore players who wish nothing but perfection in their stats, but as it currently stands, we cannot wipe an account's statistics for you.
+We are considering extra "score reset" purchases from the osu!store for the truly hardcore players who wish nothing but perfection in their stats, but as it currently stands, we can't wipe an account's statistics for you.

-This does not mean that you can make a new account to do the same thing, either!
-Having multiple accounts is strongly frowned upon (and against the rules) in our community and we will disable any such accounts that are brought to our attention.
+This doesn't mean that you can make a new account to do the same thing, either!
+Having multiple accounts is strongly frowned upon (and against the rules) in our community and we will disable any such accounts.

 #### Can I play on a computer that another osu! user has used before?

-**Yes, absolutely.
-This includes shared PCs like netcafes or PC bangs.
-Just so long as…**
+**Yes, absolutely!
+This includes shared PCs like netcafes or PC bangs.**

-Just so long as you are playing on only your own account; you can play osu! anywhere, you just have to sign in
+Just so long as you are playing on only *your own account*.
+You can play osu! anywhere, you just have to sign in.

-If you are playing from a public place, make sure to keep a close eye on your account security; shared computers are often prime targets for malicious software.
+If you are playing from a public place, make sure to keep a close eye on your account security as shared computers are often prime targets for malicious software.

 #### Can I get a list of all the maps I've ever played or downloaded?